 This course offers a historical and theoretical exploration of the notion of literary genre through a close examination of several literary works and one film.
-The first segment of the course is based on the study of the play Antigone by Sophocles and proposes a comparative reflection on tragedy and on the idea of the tragic, as they have evolved from Antiquity to the present.
-The second segment of the course is devoted to the narrative genre and focuses on the analysis of various tales, pertaining to both traditional and alternative forms.
-The canonic features and symbolic implications which characterize the age-old subgenre of the tale as well as the resources of adaptation which it offers will be accorded a particular attention.
+The first segment of the course is devoted to the narrative genre and focuses on the analysis of various tales as well as of one short story.
+The second and central segment of the course explores the dramatic genre and proposes a comparative reflection on tragedy and on the idea of the tragic, as they have evolved from Antiquity to the present.
 The last segment of the course consists of an analysis of a contemporary reflexive work illustrative of the “essayistic” genre.
-One of the main interests of this course is that it allows to develop both synchronic and diachronic perspectives on French literature and, more broadly, to gain valuable insights into Western literary tradition.
+One of the main features of this course is that it introduces students to the use of a set of sophisticated interpretative tools and critical notions that allows them to deepen the formal and thematic understanding of literary texts, while developing their knowledge of French literature and, more broadly, of Western literary tradition.

 Assignments and evaluation: